ludovic-m/training-terraform/README.md

 The first one is the fastest and easiest one.
 We'll use a Terraform extension from the Azure DevOps Marketplace.
 However, this is not the safest way.

-The second one will use Job Containers.
+The second one will use Container Jobs.
 We'll use our own container to run the Terraform commands.

 #### Prerequisite : Create a variable group